-National Indigenous Peoples Day Virtual Celebration
+National Indigenous Peoples Day Virtual Celebration - NOW Magazine

 Healing Journey One Button at a Time Joleen Mitton

-Katatjatuuk Kangirsumi (Throat Singing in Kangirsuk | Chants de gorge à Kangirsuk) Eva Kaukai, Manon Chamberland | Canada’s Top Ten 2019 and TIFF Next Wave 2019 selection
+Katatjatuuk Kangirsumi (Throat Singing in Kangirsuk | Chants de gorge a Kangirsuk) Eva Kaukai, Manon Chamberland | Canadas Top Ten 2019 and TIFF Next Wave 2019 selection

 Kinauvunga (Qui suis-je? / Qui je suis. | Who Am I? / Who I Am.)
 Charlie Gordon

-Mitshishuss (Petit aigle | Little Eagle) Christopher Grégoire-Gabriel
+Mitshishuss (Petit aigle | Little Eagle) Christopher Gregoire-Gabriel

-Nuhe nenë boghílníh (Protégeons nos terres | Protecting our Homeland) Ashton Janvier
+Nuhe nene boghilnih (Protegeons nos terres | Protecting our Homeland) Ashton Janvier

-Rose Exposed (Rose s’expose) Rose Stiffarm
+Rose Exposed (Rose sexpose) Rose Stiffarm

 Traditional Healing Raymond Caplin